jftuga/blog/_posts/2019-03-08--A-few-of-my-favorite-things.md

 ---
 layout: post
-title: "A few of my favorite things"
+title: "A few of my favorite SysAdmin things that I have written"
 date: 2019-03-08 17:33:36 +0000
 categories: sysadmin
 ---